The Bible Teaching Series

 (1 Cor.
 12; 13) In these chapters, we find that Paul was concerned about the conduct of some in the Church in Corinth who claim to have received

-these gifts, who make false professions of faith in Christ, either deliberately or unwittingly, pretenders and are sinners; Paul intended to educate
+these gifts, who make false professions of faith in Jesus, either deliberately or unwittingly, pretenders and are sinners; Paul intended to educate

 them on the basic principles of Christianity: Faith, Hope, and Love.
 Paul warns the Corinthian Church of his fears that the sinners and misguided

 men among them may not repent and thus the problems may continue to persist.
 In that event he will come to reprove and rebuke them.
 If he